SwedishLesbian/coterie/docs/index.md

 ## Project Overview

-Coterie is a modern Python port of the original Grapevine character and chronicle management system for World of Darkness tabletop roleplaying games.
+Coterie is a modern Python port of the original Grapevine character and chronicle management system for Mind's Eye Theater LARP.
 This project converts the original Visual Basic 6.0 codebase to modern Python with SQLAlchemy and PyQt6.
 The goal is to maintain compatibility with original Grapevine data while enhancing functionality and providing a modern user interface.

 ## For AI Assistance (Cursor)

 ### Project Context

 We are converting the Grapevine 3.01 Visual Basic application to Python 3.8+.
-This is a character management system for World of Darkness tabletop roleplaying games.
+This is a character management system for Mind's Eye Theater LARP (Live Action Role-Playing) based on White Wolf's World of Darkness setting.
 The original VB source code is available in the repository as a reference (`docs/VB-Grapevine-SourceCode.md`).

 The project is named "Coterie" and follows a component-based architecture with:
 - SQLAlchemy ORM for database management